-Graduates of the CDE FSP and NWC-at-NPS Programs will achieve JPME Phase I certification and will have demonstrated the following Naval War College PLOs.
+Graduates of the CDE FSP and NWC-at-NPS Programs will achieve JPME Phase I certification and will have demonstrated the following Naval War College PLOs (current as of 31 Mar 2025):

-PLO 1: Demonstrate joint planning and joint warfighting ability in military operations and campaigns across the continuum of competition.
-JLAs: 3, 5, 6.

-PLO 2: Create theater and national military strategies designed for contemporary and future security environments.
-JLAs: 4, 5.

-PLO 3: Apply the organizational and ethical concepts integral to the profession of arms to decision-making in theater-level, joint, and multinational operations.
-JLAs: 2.

-PLO 4: Apply theory, history, doctrine, and seapower through critical, strategic thought in professional, written communication.
+- PLO 1: Demonstrate joint planning and joint warfighting ability in military operations and campaigns across the continuum of competition.
+JLAs: 3, 5, 6. - PLO 2: Create theater and national military strategies designed for contemporary security environments.
+JLAs: 4, 5. - PLO 3: Apply the organizational and ethical concepts integral to the profession of arms to operational decision making.
+JLAs: 2. - PLO 4: Apply theory, history, doctrine, and concepts of seapower through critical, strategic thought in professional communication.
 JLAs: 1, 3, 4.